Xavier vs. Robert Morris: Odds, spread, over/under - November 6

 Xavier vs. Robert Morris Betting Trends (2022-23)

-- Last season, the combined scoring went over the point total 21 times in Musketeers games.

-- Robert Morris put together a 16-13-0 record against the spread last season.
+- Xavier covered 17 times in 33 chances against the spread last season.

-- Last season, 11 of the Colonials' games went over the point total.
+- A total of 21 Musketeers games last season hit the over.

+- Robert Morris won 16 games against the spread last season, while failing to cover 13 times.

+- Colonials games hit the over 11 out of 29 times last season.

 Check out all the futures bets available at BetMGM!